 Lodging Information in the SMKI Repository

 The DCC shall ensure that any persons as set out in Section L5.3 of the SEC may lodge information in the SMKI Repository.
-Such persons acting on behalf of the SMKI PMA or Code Administrator must be an ARO and shall contact the DCC Service Desk in order to lodge information into the SMKI Repository.
+Such persons acting on behalf of the SMKI PMA or the Code Administrator must be an ARO and shall contact the Service Desk in order to lodge information into the SMKI Repository.

-Prior to lodging any such information in the SMKI Repository, the DCC shall authenticate the identity of the ARO wishing to lodge information in the SMKI Repository by confirming such information from the relevant ARO Nomination Form, in order to provide confidence that the request is from an authorised ARO.
+Prior to lodging any such information in the SMKI Repository on behalf of the SMKI PMA or the Code Administrator, the DCC shall authenticate the identity of the ARO wishing to lodge information in the SMKI Repository by confirming such information from the relevant ARO Nomination Form, in order to provide confidence that the request is from an authorised ARO.

 The DCC shall lodge all information in the SMKI Repository as soon as is practicable upon receipt, subject to the above identity checks.